Polybagel/open-fortress-legacy/README.md

 ```

 ### IMPORTANT FOR RUNNING THE 2020 VERSION OF THE GAME
 If you want to run the 2020 build of the game, make sure you download the correct commit from the Open-Fortress-Content-Source repo.
-You can do this by pulling the most up to date commit (which is 5 years too new) and simply use the 'git checkout' command to download a commit from the correct year.
-(I recommend getting a one from as close to August 2nd 2020 as possible, since that is the latest commit from the Legacy codebase and I have confirmed it will launch and run.)
+You can do this by pulling the most up to date commit (which is 5 years too new) and simply use 'git checkout 8608c31' to pull the content from August 3rd, 2020.
+You may be able to pull newer content from that repo, but I have not tested it.

 To run the game, launch the Source SDK Base 2013 Multiplayer tool with the `-game` parameter, pointing out the `game\open_fortress` directory.